-Drawing on the disciplines of economics, finance, management, sociology, sport for development and coaching, the group’s work is concerned with understanding and reflecting critically on the ways in which sport affects and impacts society.
+Drawing on the disciplines of economics, finance, psychology, management, sociology, sport for development and coaching, the group’s work is concerned with understanding and reflecting critically on the ways in which sport affects and impacts society.

 S3RG is led by Stephen Morrow, whose research focuses on financial aspects of sport, with a particular interest in the ownership and governance of football clubs and in the changing role of the football manager.

 Dr Justine Allen whose research focuses on coach development and what coaches do, why, and how it impacts on participants with a particular interest in the motivational climate and life skills development.